Hemsagar11/STM32programs/Bluetooth-HC05/readme.md

 1. 5v from STM32 board to 5v pin in the module.
 2. GND to GND respectively
 3. Tx of the module goes to USART2_RX of the [Board](https://os.mbed.com/platforms/ST-Nucleo-F767ZI/).
-4. Rx of the module goes to USART2_TX of the board.
+4. The Rx of the module goes to USART2_TX of the board.

 **Note:** Any USART port can be used for this!